-Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science fiction to life-hacks.
-Barcamps are held all over the world by local volunteers.
-There are no invited speakers and no pre-scheduled topics.
-People working on interesting ideas and projects come together and share their work.
+Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science to popular culture.
+There are no invited speakers and no pre-scheduled talks - the discussion topics are chosen by the participants on the actual date at the venue.

 How does one vote for a topic or put up a discussion topic?

-Photos and videos from BarcampSG September 2014 at IDA Singapore.
+(Media credits - Photos and videos from BarcampSG9 September 2014 held at IDA Singapore.
 Photos by Valentine Chua.
-Videos by Stephen February.
+Video by Stephen February)